Introduction

 Lesson 2: Build the Smallest Valuable Product

-Many founders attempt to launch with dozens of features.
+Many founders try to launch with dozens of features.

 An MVP should answer one question: